Raspirus/docs/docs/en/faq.md

 ???+ question "What is obfuscated mode?"
     Raspirus was originally intended for enterprise usage and therefore needed to be privacy-friendly.
 To ensure that, it added the "Obfuscation Mode", which will hide everything, detect malware faster and only display: "Malware found" or "No malware found".
 It is on by default, so if you want to know a bit more about your scan, you should probably deactivate it.
 You can do so in the settings.

-???+ question "error: found a virtual manifest instead of a package manifest
+???+ question "error: found a virtual manifest instead of a package manifest"
     If you get this error when performing `cargo install` or using the Makefile, please note that it's a [know issue](https://github.com/rust-lang/cargo/issues/7599).
 The solution is simple, as explained on the [this](https://stackoverflow.com/a/76271890) Stackoverflow answer, simply change the command to include the workspace, like this: `cargo install --path src-tauri/`